Donvale Football Club: History

 From there, Donvale struggled and were demoted to the second division after the 2000 season - for the first time since the club's formation.
 In 2001, they rebounded back into first division defeating Mulgrave in the grand final.
 But after a grand final appearance in 2005, Donvale were again demoted in 2008 failing to win a game for the season for the first time.
 They competed in second division until 2013, twice just avoiding further relegation and also avoiding folding up after the 2010 season.
 In 2014 the club went into recess, before returning to play in the fourth division in 2015.
 In 2017 they won the division 4 premiership, defeating Forest Hill by 12 points in the grand final and becoming the first club in the history of the league to win at least one senior premiership in all four divisions.

 In 2022, Donvale fell agonisingly short of the premiership, losing to Waverley Blues by 2 points in the Grand Final.
 The 2023 season saw Donvale rebound and win the Division 3 premiership after a dominant 17-win and 1-loss season.
 They beat Ferntree Gully by 60 points in the Grand Final.
 Captain James Rausa was named Best on Ground.

-2024 saw a dominant home and away campaign from Donvale, with a 17-win and 1-loss season, with the only loss being a 5-point defeat to Knox.
+2024 saw a dominant home-and-away campaign from Donvale, with a 17-win and 1-loss season, with the only loss being a 5-point defeat to Knox.
 However, as the finals arrived, their Division 3 rivals, Surrey Park, took the charge to Donvale.
 The Magpies scraped past the Panthers in the semi-final, but the 2024 Division 3 Grand Final saw Surrey Park come from behind to snatch victory in the last quarter.
 In the 2025 campaign, Donvale finished top of Division 3 yet again.
-However, it was another 2-point loss on Grand Final day, this time to Scoresby, seeing their third Grand Final loss in four years.
+However, it was another 2-point loss on Grand Final day, this time to Scoresby, marking their third Grand Final loss in four years.

+In 2026, Donvale overcame their Grand Final demons to win a convincing Division 3 premiership by 74 points over The Basin at Wally Tew Reserve.
+The side capped off an incredible run of four-straight minor premierships and five-consecutive grand finals as they moved up to Division 2 in 2027.